jloconnell/convert_top_of_atmosphere_thermal_to_land_surface_temperature/README.md

 # Convert Landsat 8 top of atmosphere thermal band data to land surface temperature
-Methods for retrieving atmospheric correction parameters from Barsi et al 's NASA webtool and calculate land surface temperature from top of atmosphere Landsat 8 thermal band data
+Methods for retrieving atmospheric correction parameters from Barsi et al.'s (2003,2005) NASA webtool and calculate land surface temperature from top of atmosphere Landsat 8 thermal band data

+For more information, see our paper:
+Alber, M., & O’Connell, J. L. (2019).
+Elevation drives gradients in surface soil temperature within salt marshes.
+Geophysical Research Letters, In Review.

 **Step 1**: download Landsat 8 surface reflectance data, which also includes top of atmosphere brightness temperature bands 10 and 11,  for points of interest, from Google Earth Engine with the script available at https://github.com/jloconnell/Google_Earth_Engine/blob/master/landsat8_to_points.js